Chaetognatha: Evolution and relationship to other animals

 The evolutionary relationships of chaetognaths have long been enigmatic.
 Charles Darwin remarked that arrow worms were "remarkable for the obscurity of their affinities".
 Chaetognaths in the past have been traditionally, but erroneously, classed as deuterostomes by embryologists due to deuterostome-like features in the embryo.
 Lynn Margulis and K. V. Schwartz placed chaetognaths in the deuterostomes in their Five Kingdom classification.
 However, several developmental features are at odds with deuterostomes and are either akin to Spiralia or unique to Chaetognatha.

 Molecular phylogeny shows that Chaetognatha are, in fact, protostomes.
 Thomas Cavalier-Smith places them in the protostomes in his Six Kingdom classification.
 The similarities between chaetognaths and nematodes mentioned above may support the protostome thesis—in fact, chaetognaths are sometimes regarded as a basal ecdysozoan or lophotrochozoan.
 Chaetognatha appears close to the base of the protostome tree in most studies of their molecular phylogeny.
 This may explain their deuterostome embryonic characters.
 If chaetognaths branched off from the protostomes before they evolved their distinctive protostome embryonic characters, they might have retained deuterostome characters inherited from early bilaterian ancestors.
 Thus chaetognaths may be a useful model for the ancestral bilaterian.

 Studies of arrow worms' nervous systems suggests they should be placed within the protostomes.
 According to 2017 and 2019 papers, chaetognaths either belong to or are the sister group of Gnathifera.

-In 2025, the sequencing of Paraspadella gotoi revealed that chaetognaths underwent both extensive gene loss and gene duplication and feature an unusual number of phylum-specific gene families that seem to have an important role in shaping novel cell types.
+In 2025, the sequencing of Paraspadella gotoi revealed that the chaetognath lineage underwent both extensive chromosomal fusions, gene loss and gene duplication, and feature an unusual number of phylum-specific gene families that seem to have an important role in shaping novel cell types.
 One of the duplication events involved the Hox cluster, probably playing a role in sculpting the unique chaetognath body plan.
-Overall, according to researchers, the chaetognath body plan seems to have evolved not by incorporating and adapting the ancestral bilaterian genetic toolkit, but by discarding most of it and then evolving its own new genes, thus explaining at least in part the enigmatic uniqueness of these animals.
+Overall, according to researchers, the chaetognath body plan seems to have gone thought a morphological simplification and then secondarily evolved higher complexity not by incorporating and adapting the ancestral bilaterian genetic toolkit, but by discarding most of it and then evolving its own new genes, thus explaining at least in part the enigmatic uniqueness of these animals.